Parigi Moutong Regency

 Parigi Moutong Regency is a regency of Central Sulawesi Province of Indonesia.
 The regency was created on 10 April 2002 by splitting off the eastern districts previously part of Donggala Regency.
-It covers an area of 5,805.61 km^{2} and had a population of 413,588 at the 2010 Census and 440,015 at the 2020 Census; the official estimate as at mid 2024 was 461,576 (comprising 235,958 males and 225,618 females).
+It covers an area of 5,806.70 km^{2} and had a population of 413,588 at the 2010 Census and 440,015 at the 2020 Census; the official estimate as of mid-2025 was 470,103 (comprising 240,264 males and 229,839 females).
 The principal town lies at Parigi in the south of the regency.
 The regency stretches from around Parigi district in its south all the way past Moutong district in the north, giving the name.

 Geography

 In terms of its geographic position, Parigi Moutong Regency is bounded to the north by Buol Regency, Toli-Toli Regency, and the province of Gorontalo, to the south by Poso Regency and Sigi Regency, to the west by Palu City and Donggala Regency, and to the east by the Gulf of Tomini.